nikitavoloboev/data/docs/tools/twitter.md

 I like Twitter as it's currently still the best place to stream your thoughts to public and have others interact with it in real time.
 Nothing yet comes close to the network and UX of Twitter for doing this.

-I have trust Twitter will improve despite questionable past decisions as they [make mistakes, roll things back, learn and adapt](https://twitter.com/esthercrawford/status/1590386711179464705).
-My main concern with Twitter is not just the bad behavior but lack of transparency around decision making involving suspensions and that the code is not open source.
+I have trust Twitter will improve despite questionable past decisions.
+They will [make mistakes, roll things back, learn and adapt](https://twitter.com/esthercrawford/status/1590386711179464705).
+My main concern with Twitter is the lack of transparency around decision making involving suspensions and that the code is not open source.
+The things I would give so that I can long press heart icon on iOS to bookmark..

 I'd love for something like [Nostr protocol](https://github.com/nostr-protocol/nostr) to power Twitter with all the UX niceness that Twitter has.

 I love the idea of freedom of speech, but not freedom of reach whereby anyone can have a voice but the platform won't boost hurtful or perhaps verifiably incorrect rhetoric.
 Twitter's [Community Notes](https://twitter.com/CommunityNotes) is great in that regard.
 Will see how Twitter fares at making this work.